I've broken down the ingredients below! Let's create your perfect suite!

 Enclosures are the new "inner envelope," in my opinion.
 They contain all of your pieces, but are much more practical than the traditional inner envelope.
 These come in tons of different styles, and make for a very clean presentation.
 And to any opportunity to infuse more color and personality, I say "absolutely!"

-We use RSVP cards to capture guest information, dietary preferences and meal choices, and sometimes, even a song request or two!
+We use RSVP cards to capture guest information, dietary preferences or meal choices, and sometimes, even a song request!
 You can also use RSVP cards to help communicate how many people at each address are invited.
 In the digital age, RSVP cards are also sometimes used to point people to your online RSVP portal on your website.

 Liners are magical; they bring everything together and elevate your entire invitation suite.
 I like to use photographs from gorgeous engagement sessions, custom wedding crests, watercolor patterns, floral designs... the sky is the limit.
 Envelope liners will definitely take your design to the next level.